urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/5-cards.md

 ### Acknowledgements

-`%watch-ack` and `%poke-ack` are sent in response to a `%watch` or `%poke` request respectively.
+`%watch-ack` is sent in response to a `%watch` or `%watch-as` request, and `%poke-ack` is sent in response to a `%poke` or `%poke-as` request.
 If the `(unit tang)` is null, it's an ack - a positive acknowledgement.
 If the `(unit tang)` is non-null, it's a nack - a negative acknowledgement, and the `tang` contains an error message.
 Gall automatically sends a nack with a stack trace if your agent crashes while processing the request, and automatically sends an ack if it does not.
 Therefore, you would not explicitly produce a `%watch-ack` or `%poke-ack` gift.

 #### Examples